Epic & Epyllion

-In this module, we will study a range of texts which have been called, or might qualify as epyllia, from Catullus’ carmina docta, the Aristaeus / Nisus and Euryalus episodes in Georgics 4 and Aeneid 9 and some episodes from Ovid’s Metamorphoses to the tale of a mosquito which descended to Hades in the [pseudo-] Virgilian Culex, and the epyllion of Hypsipyle in Statius Thebaid 5.
+In this module, we will study a range of texts which have been called, or might qualify as epyllia: Catullus’ carmina docta; the Aristaeus episode in Virgil Georgics 4; the Nisus and Euryalus episode in Aeneid 9; some episodes from Ovid’s Metamorphoses; the pseudo-Virgilian Ciris, a poem about Scylla and her father Minos; and the epyllion of Hypsipyle in Statius Thebaid 5.
 We will analyse which traits these poems may share and how our understanding of these poems can be enriched through studying them collectively.
-We will also discuss the usefulness of the genre ‘epyllion’, and we will engage with theories of genre more broadly.
+We will also discuss the usefulness of the genre ‘epyllion’, and engage with theories of genre more broadly.
 Throughout our course we will compare epyllia to epic poetry, which is at the summit of the ancient hierarchies of genres.
 This will allow us to gain a better understanding of the traditions that epyllia follow and the innovations that they bring about.

 Students outside the Classics department who want to take this module should be familiar Homer’s Iliad and Odyssey and Virgil’s Aeneid.

 Set texts (in translation)